-In newer versions of GameMaker: Studio (confirmed in 1.3.1347 and EA 1.99.180) if you publish your game to Mac OS X and share the zip file with others via the internet (as opposed to through the App Store) they will not be able to open the application and will receive a warning message as shown on the following apple support page: File quarantine and malware detection.
+Please be aware that following changes to macOS by Apple a few releases ago, if you make a Mac game having unticked the option to build for the AppStore, and you then share the zip file GMS2 makes for you with others via the internet, they will not be able to open the application and will receive a warning message that the file is damaged and should be moved to the trash - as shown on the following apple support page: File quarantine and malware detection.

-- Now run the app.
+Now run the app.
 It should no longer be quarantined.